 UK Public Health Register

-Our MRes Health Research course is designed to enable health and social care practitioners to develop advanced and applied research skills and prepare them for careers as researcher-practitioners.
-The course draws on the expertise of researcher and researcher-practitioners, orientating learning towards the challenges facing the health and social care sector, focusing on research methodologies, theories and practices associated with contemporary and future priorities in health and social care.
-Approaches favoured by the NIHR – the UK’s national research council for health research – are embedded throughout the curriculum, ensuring that you develop expertise in:
+Our Masters in Health Research is designed to enable health and social care practitioners to develop advanced and applied research skills and prepare them for careers as researcher-practitioners.
+The course draws on the expertise of researchers and researcher-practitioners, orientating learning towards the challenges facing the health and social care sector, focusing on research methodologies, theories and research practices to address contemporary and future uncertainties in health and social care.

 Quantitative and qualitative research skills